cjwizard/cjwizard/docs/quickstart.md

 # Introduction #

-The best approach (for now) is to look at the [https://github.com/creswick/cjwizard/blob/master/src/org/ciscavate/cjwizard/WizardTest.java WizardTest] class in svn and see how it creates a simple wizard.
+The best approach (for now) is to look at the [WizardTest class](../src/main/java/com/github/cjwizard/WizardTest.java) class and see how it creates a simple wizard.
 That class is well commented, and uses the core set of features in CJWizard.

 ## Quick Start ##